neeldesai1085/Portfolio/README.md

 ### 💻 Dev Mode (Terminal)

-A fully functional **command-line terminal** where technically-minded visitors can type commands like `projects`, `skills`, or `open portfolio-system` to navigate the same content through a CLI experience.
+A fully functional **command-line terminal** where technically-minded visitors can type commands like `projects`, `skills`, or `pro-open portfolio-system` to navigate the same content through a CLI experience.
 Complete with autocomplete (press Tab!), command history (Arrow keys), and familiar terminal aesthetics.

 **Both modes show the exact same content** — just presented differently depending on who's viewing it.